06 Jul Kitchen Must-Haves: What You Actually Need

 What to Skip

-Items you probably don’t need?
-Anything that has an incredibly specific purpose.
+Next, what are the items you probably don’t need?
+Answer: Anything that has an incredibly specific purpose.
 Avocado slicers, meat shredders, hamburger molds, and the like may gather some dust.

 With that said, some people swear by their garlic presses, apple slicers, and other niche objects.
 Let the types of food that you like (and maybe some Amazon or Wirecutter reviews) be your guide.